Revealing HCPs not detected by ELISA in antibody-drug product

 Supplement ELISA with mass spectrometry data - and check for problematic HCPs

-HCP ELISA and an initial mass spectrometry (LC-MS) analysis of our client’s monoclonal antibody (mAb) process samples indicated that it was very pure.
-None of the methods identified any Host Cell Proteins (HCPs) in 2 of 4 purification steps.
+HCP ELISA and an initial mass spectrometry (LC-MS) analysis of our client’s monoclonal antibody (mAb) process samples indicated it was very pure.
+None of the methods identified Host Cell Proteins (HCPs) in 2 of 4 purification steps.
+However, by lowering the LLOD, it was possible to detect 4 HCPs of potential concern for product stability and patient safety.

-Usually, they apply commercial ELISA kits for HCP analysis.
-They were unsure if their ELISA reported all HCPs present, and they decided to try an orthogonal HCP analysis to look for specific, problematic impurities.
+Usually, this client uses commercial ELISA kits for Host Cell Protein (HCP) analysis, which provide a summed value of the sample’s total HCP content.
+However, the client was unsure if their ELISA reported all HCPs present in their drug substance.
+They also wished to use an orthogonal HCP analysis to look for specific problematic impurities.

-Step 1: LC-MS assay using quantitative digest method showed no HCPs
+LC-MS assay using a quantitative digest method showed no HCPs

-The client sent us four samples from different purification steps to produce their mAb product expressed in E. coli.
+The client sent us four samples from different purification steps to produce their monoclonal antibody (mAb) product expressed in E. coli.
 The primary aim was to get an overview of HCP clearance throughout the purification process.

 Initially, we applied our quantification digestion protocol (the quantitative assay), a well-established method that works well for all sample types and expression systems.
-The analysis detected more than 20 HCPs in steps 1-2.
-Whereas analysis of steps 3 and 4 resulted in no HCPs above limit-of-detection (LOD).
+The analysis detected more than 20 HCPs in process steps 1-2, whereas analysis of steps 3 and 4 resulted in no HCPs above limit-of-detection (LOD).

-Step 2: Native digest substantially lowered limit of detection (LOD)
+Native digest substantially lowered the limit of detection (LOD)

-Following the digest procedure, precipitation removed most of the undigested mAb.
-It can then increase the amounts of digested HCPs onto the LC-MS instrument, substantially expanding the assay’s sensitivity.
-As a result, we now detected over 200 HCPs in step 2.
-Interestingly, the analysis also found more than 20 HCPs in steps 3 and 4.
+Following the digest procedure, a precipitation step removed most undigested mAbs.
+This step thus increased the amounts of digested HCPs loaded onto the LC-MS instrument, substantially expanding the assay’s sensitivity.
+As a result, we could now detect over 200 HCPs in step 2, and more than 20 HCPs in steps 3 and 4, which had previously seemed pure.

 Talk to us